inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

     ```

 The ``unit_of_work()`` decorator ensures that if a UoW is not provided,
-  it is automatically created and committed once the function returns.
+one is automatically created and committed once the function returns.

 **Service schema**